-The minor requires 15 credits and at least 9 credits can not be used to meet any other department, college, or university requirement.
+The minor requires 15 credits, including no more than 6 credits used to meet any other department, college, or university requirement.
 Below is the list of courses used in the minor.

 |Operating Systems: Principles and Practice|

 |Introduction to Operating Systems|

 |Software Tools for Large Scale Data Analysis|